dimerapp/dimer-vue/README.md

 The `DimerSearch` component gives you the bare bones to implement the search functionality in your Vue.js apps.

-The component doesn't create any markup and neither provides any styling.
+The component doesn't create any markup, and neither provides any styling.
 We encourage theme creators to do that.

 ```js
 import { Dimer, DimerSearch } from 'dimer-vue'